-A trail runs north and south of the creek around the station, and a 6km hike along jungle paths can be done sans guide.
+A trail runs north and south of the creek around the station, and a six kilometre hike along jungle paths can be done sans guide.
 The only herd of water buffalo in Thailand roams to the south of the sanctuary, with plenty of deer, some stunning birdlife (including the rufous-necked hornbill) and a couple of watchtowers in between.
 As ever, spotting one of the park’s 200 tigers requires big doses of luck, but leopards have been sighted with regularity.
-SEE THIS SITE:

-Regular buses go from Bangkok to the city of Uthai Thani (3hr).
+Getting there: Regular buses go from Bangkok to the city of Uthai Thani (three hours).
 From there, hire transport for the 137km journey to the entrance at Khao Bandai Ranger Station where camping facilities can be found.

-Tana Toraja, Sulawesi, Indonesia – similarly remote, locals here are known for their boat-shaped houses and remarkably lavish funeral rituals.
-Main Image: Singapore Gardens by the Bay (Dreamstime)
+Also try: Tana Toraja, Sulawesi, Indonesia – similarly remote, locals here are known for their boat-shaped houses and remarkably lavish funeral rituals.

 Hemmed in by volcanoes, paddies and limestone cliffs, the setting for Central Java’s eighth century Borobudur temple has drama to match its history.
 The hilltop site has weathered volcanic eruptions, subsidence and even a terrorist bombing, but remains the largest Buddhist temple on Earth – built from around two million blocks of lava rock.